39 Coastal Decorating Ideas for Your Beach Home

 18. Natural Light to Flood the Space

-Another critical aspect of a coastal home office is natural light.
+Another critical aspect of a coastal home office is the availability of natural light.
 Position your desk near a window that allows plenty of sunlight to flood the space.
 This not only creates a bright and welcoming environment but also helps to boost productivity and mood.

 Finally, don’t be afraid to add personal touches to your coastal home office.
-Whether it’s a collection of seashells, a framed beach photograph, or an artwork that reminds you of the ocean, these little touches can go a long way in making your workspace feel like a true sanctuary.
+Whether it’s a collection of seashells, a framed beach photograph, or an artwork that evokes the ocean, these subtle touches can go a long way in making your workspace feel like a true sanctuary.

 Natural Light in a Coastal Living Room